shosatojp/search-blocker/README.md

 # Google Search Blocker
 Google Search Blocker blocks sites you don't want to see in google result.
-You can use this script not only on google.com but also bing.com and yahoo.co.jp.
+You can use this script not only on google.com but bing.com and yahoo.co.jp.
+This script is available on mobile (Android Firefox (changing useragent to Android Chrome is recommended.)).

 ## Get Started